pbudaraju/CapstoneProject/Project Ideas.md

 ### Data set

 The data has 6.7 million instances and 22 features.
-The data can be directly seen on the City of Chicago website, click [here](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2/data).
+The data can be directly seen on the [City of Chicago](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2/data) website.